lcg29/CBM/README.md

 # CBM-methane content prediction

 ## Revising depth parameters to improve the accuracy of machine learning to predict gas content.
+The code and software of this project are open source.

-The project is suggested to be run and completed in Jupyter Notebook.
+<br/>The project is suggested to be run and completed in Jupyter Notebook.
 <br/> The algorithms for the training model are based on an open source project Pycaret (https://github.com/pycaret/pycaret).

 ## Here is the list of libraries you need to install to execute the code.